PhilipMacCormack/SnakeMake_Clouard_et_al_2022_w_noise/README.md

 This project is based on the work by Clouard *et al.* 2022, their proposed simulation can be found in the following [GitHub repository](https://github.com/camcl/genotypooler), and their imputation algorithm *Prophaser* can be found in the following [GitHub repository](https://github.com/kausmees/prophaser).

+## Running the pipeline

+#### run configuration
+The config file (yaml/config.yaml) allows for setting the parameters of a run.
+The parameters that are intendet to be configured here are noise (True/False) and noise intensity (0-1).
+The greater the noise intensity, the more genotypes that will be effected.

+#### reset for new run
+To produce new output, all files in the given output subfolder should be removed.
+It is only necessary to remove the content of the folders where new output is wanted.
+The rules that are run in a run of the pipeline is set in the top rule (all) in the pipeline file.
+For the run to produce a given file, uncomment the path to that file.
+When initiating a run, the rules that are run are those that have output that the given file depend on.
+That is, if the output that those rules produce does not already exist.
+Use commas when specifying multiple output files.

+#### initiate run
+Use bash or sbatch to run the file run_pipeline.

+#### Output file structure
+The pipeline requires a folder named Output to be present in the same folder as the pipeline file.
+Output is required to have the subfolders; beagle, evaluate_beagle, evaluate_beagle, evaluate_prophaser, for_evaluate_prophaser, for_prophaser, pooling, prophaser, quantiles, splitting.

 ## Scripts
-This folder contains the scripts written by Clouard *et al.* 2022, with the addition of noise simulation code as well as neccessary SnakeMake adaptation.
+This folder contains the scripts written by Clouard *et al.* 2022, (many that have to a greater or lesser extent been modified by us) with the addition of noise simulation code as well as neccessary SnakeMake adaptation.

 #### Scripts_data_splitting